-- 142. Minutes of proceedings of meetings of the Board - 1) The Company shall cause minutes of the meeting of the Board of Directors and of Committees of the Board to be duly entered in a book or books provided for the purpose in accordance with the relevant provisions of section 118 of the Act.
+142. Minutes of proceedings of meetings of the Board

+- 1) The Company shall cause minutes of the meeting of the Board of Directors and of Committees of the Board to be duly entered in a book or books provided for the purpose in accordance with the relevant provisions of section 118 of the Act.
 The minutes shall contain a fair and correct summary of the proceedings of the meeting including the following: - i.
-The names of the Directors present at the meeting of the Board of Directors or any Committee thereof; - ii.
+The names of the Directors present at the meeting of the Board of Directors or any Committee thereof: - ii.
 All orders made by the Board of Directors; - iii.
-All resolutions and proceedings of meetings of the Board of Directors and Committees thereof; - iv.
-In the case of each resolution passed at a meeting of the Board of Directors or Committee thereof the names of Directors if any, dissenting from or not concurring in the resolution. - 2) All such minutes shall be signed by the Chairman of the Concerned meeting or by the person who shall preside as Chairman at the next succeeding meeting and all the minutes purported to be so signed shall for all actual purposes whatsoever be prima facie evidence of the actual passing of the resolution recorded and the actual and regular transaction or occurrence of the proceedings so recorded and of the regularity of the meetings at which the same shall appear to have taken place. - 143.
-General Powers of Directors - The management of the business of the Company shall be vested in the Board and the Board may exercise all such powers, and do all such acts and things, as the Company isby the memorandum of association and these Articles or otherwise authorized to exercise and do, and, not hereby or by the statue orotherwise directed or required to be exercised or done by the Company in general meeting but subject nevertheless to the provisions of the Act and other laws and of theMemorandum of Association and these Articles and to anyregulations, not being inconsistent with the memorandum of association and these Articles or the Act from time to time made by the Company in general meeting provided that no such regulation shall invalidate any prior act of the Board which would have been valid if such regulation had not been made - 144.
-Consent of Company necessary for the exercise of certain powers - 1) Subject to the provisions of section 180 the Act, the Board of Directors shall not exercise the following powers except with the consent of the Company accorded by a special resolution, namely:-
+All resolutions and proceedings of meetings of the Board of Directors and Committees thereof: - iv.
+In the case of each resolution passed at a meeting of the Board of Directors or Committee thereof the names of Directors if any, dissenting from or not concurring in the resolution. - 2) All such minutes shall be signed by the Chairman of the Concerned meeting or by the person who shall preside as Chairman at the next succeeding meeting and all the minutes purported to be so signed shall for all actual purposes whatsoever be prima facie evidence of the actual passing of the resolution recorded and the actual and regular transaction or occurrence of the proceedings so recorded and of the regularity of the meetings at which the same shall appear to have taken place.

+143. General Powers of Directors

+The management of the business of the Company shall be vested in the Board and the Board may exercise all such powers, and do all such acts and things, as the Company isby the memorandum of association and these Articles or otherwise authorized to exercise and do, and, not hereby or by the statue orotherwise directed or required to be exercised or done by the Company in general meeting but subject nevertheless to the provisions of the Act and other laws and of theMemorandum of Association and these Articles and to anyregulations, not being inconsistent with the memorandum of association and these Articles or the Act from time to time made by the Company in general meeting provided that no such regulation shall invalidate any prior act of the Board which would have been valid if such regulation had not been made a. to sell, lease or otherwise dispose of the whole or substantially the whole of the undertaking of the company or where the company owns more than one undertaking, of the whole or substantially the whole of any of such undertakings.

+- 144. Consent of Company necessary for the exercise of certain powers - 1) Subject to the provisions of section 180 the Act, the Board of Directors shall not exercise the following powers except with the consent of the Company accorded by a special resolution, namely:-